v2sCollections/Constellation/Keybinds.md

 - Quick-Key 10 = Combat Power Preset
 - Quick-Key 11 = Escape Power Preset
 - Quick-Key 12 = Stealth Power Preset

-Balanced Power Preset
-- Balances available power across all systems, keeping at least 1 power in Grav-Drive

-Combat Power Preset
-- Prioritizes power in individual weapon systems, tap the Quick-Key to switch which weapon is prioritized.
-- Remaining power is balanced across all systems, keeping at least 1 power in Grav-Drive.

-Escape Power Preset
-- Prioritizes power in Grav-Drive, Shields, and Engines, in that order.
-- Remaining power is balanced across Weapons.

-Stealth Power Preset
-- Powers down all systems keeping a single point in Engines.

 For more infomation see>Ship Power Control Tweaks (KBM)